David Myatt: Conversion to Islam

-Myatt converted to Islam in 1998.
+In 1998, Myatt converted to radical Islam, while continuing to lead the ONA.
 He told Professor George Michael that his decision to convert began when he took a job on a farm in England.
 He was working long hours in the fields and felt an affinity with nature, concluding that the sense of harmony he felt had not come about by chance.
 He told Michael that he was impressed by the militancy of Islamist groups, and believed that he shared common enemies with Islam, namely "the capitalist-consumer West and international finance."

-While initially some critics, specifically the anti-fascist Searchlight organization, suggested that Myatt's conversion "may be just a political ploy to advance his own failing anti-establishment agenda", it is now generally accepted that his conversion was genuine.
+Myatt came to public attention in 1999, a year after his Islamic conversion, when A Practical Guide to Aryan Revolution was said to have inspired David Copeland, who left nailbombs in areas frequented by London's black, South Asian, and gay communities.
+A copy of the Practical Guide to Aryan Revolution pamphlet was discovered by police in the flat of David Copeland; Copeland was also a member of Myatt's NSM.
+Three people died and 129 were injured in the explosions, several of them losing limbs.
+It has also been suggested that Myatt's A Practical Guide to Aryan Revolution might have influenced the German National Socialist Underground.

 As a Muslim, he travelled and spoke in several Arab countries, and wrote one of the most detailed defences in the English language of Islamic suicide attacks.
-He expressed support for the Taliban, and referred to the Holocaust as a "hoax".
-An April 2005 NATO workshop heard that Myatt had called on "all enemies of the Zionists to embrace the Jihad" against Jews and the United States.
+He expressed support for the Taliban, Osama bin Laden, and referred to the Holocaust as a "hoax".
+While operating as a radical Islamist, he used the names Abdul-Aziz ibn Myatt and Abdul al-Qari.
+While advocating radical Islam, he was still in contact with many of his neo-Nazi associates, and maintained many of the same basic beliefs.
+He advocated for alliances between neo-Nazis and Islamists throughout the 2000s, seeing them as part of the same struggle and inspired by historical examples of collaboration between Nazis and Muslims.